Dynamics of Two Species with Density-Dependent Interactions in a Mutualistic Context: Introduction

-To address these questions, Section \ref{sec:Model} first provides the general definitions of density-dependent effects acting on the dynamics of species involved in ecological interactions, which will be used throughout the paper.
-We thus introduce a system of differential equations for two interacting populations, incorporating density-dependent interactions, without focusing on specific types of interactions within a particular ecological context and on limited range of parameters.
+This paper is structured as follows: Section \ref{sec:Model} first provides the general definitions of density-dependent effects acting on the dynamics of species involved in ecological interactions, which will be used throughout the paper.
+We introduce a system of differential equations for two interacting populations, incorporating density-dependent interactions, without focusing on specific types of interactions within a particular ecological context and on limited range of parameters.
 In Section \ref{sec:General_Behavior}, we formulate general and robust assumptions derived from the analysis of deterministic mutualistic models (Theorem \ref{thm:equilibrium}).
 We then present examples of mutualistic interaction models that, despite aiming to represent different aspects of mutualism or emphasizing certain features over others, fall within the framework of Theorem \ref{thm:equilibrium}.
 In Section \ref{sec:Mutualistic}, we use the extended definition of mutualistic interactions and identify sufficient conditions for the emergence of oscillatory dynamics.
 These conditions, often overlooked in previous studies, provide new insights into the potential for stable coexistence or extinction.
 After discussing our results in Section \ref{sec:Discussion}, we present the corresponding proofs in Section \ref{sec:Proofs}.